-The Organizing Group began by surveying other Community Power states and the broader public power industry, assessed the legal and governance structure of a selection of successful nonprofit power agencies that provide services to multiple municipal members, and interviewed staff and elected officials involved.
+The Organizing Group surveyed other Community Power states and the broader public power industry, assessed the legal and governance structure of a selection of successful nonprofit power agencies that provide services to multiple municipal members, and interviewed staff and elected officials involved.

-After discussing joint governance issues and reviewing the governance documents of comparable entities, the Organizing Group created a draft Joint Powers Agreement for the Coalition in July 2020.
+County staff led the governance working group.
+After discussing joint governance issues and reviewing the governance documents of comparable entities, the Organizing Group created a draft Joint Powers Agreement for the Coalition in August 2020.

 In September 2020, the City of Lebanon and Town of Hanover, in collaboration with the Organizing Group, reviewed six responses to a Request for Qualifications and retained the legal services of Duncan, Weinberg, Genzer & Pembroke (DWGP).
-The firm was hired to provide advice on key aspects of joint power agency governance and to finalize the Coalition's Joint Powers Agreement, in compliance with RSA 53-A., with additional support provided by New Hampshire counsel on a subcontracted basis.
+The firm was hired to provide advice on key aspects of joint power agency governance and to finalize the Coalition's Joint Powers Agreement, in compliance with RSA 53-A., with additional support provided by New Hampshire counsel on a sub-contracted basis.
 DWGP are national leaders with over 50 years in public power legal guidance, and the project was led by DWGP President Michael Postar Esq.

-The Joint Powers Agreement was finalized in December 2020.
+The Joint Action Agreement was finalized in December 2020.